shinya7y/UniverseNet/configs/waymo_open/README.md

 | UniverseNet 20.08 |  R2-50   |   1x    |  0.397  |  0.430   |  0.442   |  0.446   |  0.5539  |  0.5957   |  0.6119   |  0.6180   |

 - Test scales are shown after @ by shorter side pixels.
-- KAP denotes KITTI-like mAP (IoU thresholds: 0.7 for vehicles, 0.5 for pedestrians and cyclists).
+- KAP denotes KITTI-style mAP (IoU thresholds: 0.7 for vehicles, 0.5 for pedestrians and cyclists).
 - In addition to ATSS+SEPC, UniverseNet uses Res2Net-v1b-50, DCN, and multi-scale training (640-1280).
 - The settings for normalization layers (including whether to use iBN of SEPC) depend on the config files.
 - All models were trained and evaluated using fp16 (mixed precision).